Crouch End: Education

 There are three state secondary schools serving the N8 Crouch End area.
 Highgate Wood School in Montenotte Road is a nine form entry mixed school.
 Highgate Wood School was the senior school to the former Crouch End School based on the corner of Wolseley Road and Park Road, opposite the Maynard Arms.
 Hornsey School for Girls in Inderwick Road is the only single sex school in N8.
 In Hornsey, there is the Greig City Academy (formerly St David and St Katherines).
 Further away Heartlands High School which lies between Wood Green and Alexandra Palace was opened by Haringey in 2010; despite not being in Crouch End it is close enough to provide additional provision.
 St Thomas More Catholic School, Wood Green is the only Roman Catholic secondary school in the London Borough of Haringey.

 Over 6,000 children school in the area, approx 2,300 in primary schools and 3,700 in secondary schools (11-18).

 Kestrel House is an independent special school for pupils with autistic spectrum conditions and additional learning and behavioural needs.
 The vast majority of pupils are referred by local authorities in London and the Home Counties who pay the fees.
 It is housed in the former Mountview Theatre School premises at the north end of Crouch Hill -the end nearest Crouch End Broadway.
 Also in the independent (fee paying sector) are Highgate School and Channing School, both used by parents in Crouch End but located in Highgate.

 There are a number of primary schools serving Crouch End (seven in total within the N8 postcode): Weston Park, Rokesly School, Coleridge Primary School at the top of Crouch End Hill near the border with Islington, St Aidans in Stroud Green (not N8), St Gildas and St Peter-in Chains, just off Crouch Hill and St Mary's in Hornsey.
 Campsbourne Primary School on Nightingale Lane, North Harringay Primary School on Falkland Road and Ashmount Primary School.
 Ashmount was until December 2012 on the south side of Hornsey Lane, in Islington and in the N19 postal district, but only meters from Haringey.
 (The border between Haringey and Islington runs down Hornsey Lane.)
 The school moved January 2013 to a new building in Crouch Hill Park adjacent to the Parkland Walk in N8.
+The old Ashmount site was taken over by the new-build Whitehall Park School.

 There are many nursery schools in the area, including Bright Horizons, Creative Explorers, Starshine, Keiki and MTO.